tc39/proposal-temporal/docs/calendar-draft.md

 # Draft Design of Temporal Calendar API

 This doc describes a design for first-class support for non-Gregorian [calendars](https://en.wikipedia.org/wiki/Calendar) in Temporal.
+Although most of this document is based on Temporal.Date, most of this applies to Temporal.DateTime and Temporal.Time as well.

 ## Temporal.Date internal slots